Jmr3366/Lib_onMouseOverlay/README.md

 Tokens that use any form of offset or layout edited values, should **expect** misalignment.

 To get real value from this library token, there is an expectation that you know how to edit macros
 and can navigate the Maptool Wiki.
-This skillset can allow you to integrate this into your ways of working
+This skillset will allow you to integrate the features offered
-or framework that you are using.
+into your ways of working or the framework that you are using.

 An overlay is created as you mouse over tokens.
 The overlay provides up to 9 tiles that you can click on that run macros.